-- Keep duct runs short and straight to minimize restriction.
-A small dip is acceptable for a cold air trap. - The outside air kit must be installed using the outside air cover (see Dimensions, Section 13.A. for location). - Locate the outside air hood in a clear area, preferably into prevailing wind during the heating season.
-Refer to Figure 5.2. - Install as shown in Figures 7.3, 7.4 and 7.5. - The air duct may be run vertically. - The outside air hood must be at least 3 ft (.91 m) below the top of the uppermost chimney section.
+- · Locate the outside air hoods in a clear area. - Install as shown in Figures 7.3, 7.4 and 7.5. - The air ducts may be run vertically. - The outside air hoods must be at least 3 ft (.91 m) below the top of the uppermost chimney section. - The outside air hoods can be painted to match/accent the color of the structure.

 CAUTION!
 Risk of Fire or Asphyxiation!
-DO NOT draw outside combustion air from wall, floor or ceiling cavity, or enclosed spaces such as an attic or garage.
+Do not draw outside combustion air from wall, floor or ceiling cavity, or enclosed spaces such as an attic or garage.

 - DO NOT place outside air hood close to exhaust vents or chimneys.
-Fumes or odor could be drawn into the room through the fireplace. - Locate outside air inlet to prevent blockage from leaves, snow/ice, or other debris.
-Blockages could cause combustion air starvation.
+Fumes or odor could be drawn into the room through the fireplace. - Locate outside air hood to prevent blockage from leaves, snow/ice, or other debris.
+Blockages could cause the unit to overheat.